JellyRollJunior/leet-code-journal/README.md

 * Reverse Linked List
 * Middle of the Linked List
     * Pretty easy question but you need to work on getting it right the first time. no re-running in interviews
+* Longest Common Prefix
+    * Many ways to do this one.
+    * Useful functions => startsWith, indexOf

 Tree
 * Invert Binary Tree